 I did the same for the flowers.

 Notice in the image below I asked my husband to take of my son and I that we get a bit lost in our environment because he was standing so far from us.
-There’s nothing wrong with that image but I really wanted the main subject of the photo to be my son and I and the pretty sunset and beach grass to be secondary to the story.
-In the second image, I asked my husband to move much closer to us and take the photo.
+There’s nothing wrong with that image but I really wanted the main subject of the photo to be my son and I and the pretty sunset and dunes to be secondary to the story.
+In the second image, I asked my husband to move closer to us and take the photo.
 Do you see how in that image your eye goes right to my son and I first before taking in the scenery?

 Composition is a powerful tool for taking great images whether it’s with your Iphone or a DSLR.